Here are – in our humble opinion – the top 10 things to do in Antigua Guatemala.

 #5 – San Francisco Church

 Where: 1st Avenida Sur and 7ma Calle Oriente

 Antigua is full of churches and church ruins, but as far as significance it’s hard to top San Francisco Church.
 Built in 1542, it is the oldest functioning church in the city.
 It features a big courtyard and the tomb of Santo Hermano Pedro de San José de Betancourt, a Spanish missionary that came to Antigua in the mid-1600s.
 Hermano Pedro is revered here and has been named Antigua’s eternal Mayor and is Guatemala’s only canonized saint.

 San Francisco Church also boasts the ruins of its monastery and a museum that houses Hermano Pedro’s former clothing and personal effects.
 Of interest is the section devoted to housing all sorts of relics, like wheelchairs and crutches, donated by faithful who claim Hermano Pedro heard their prayers and performed miracles to heal them.
 Well worth a visit.

 Tip: Stroll towards the back of the monastery’s ruins, towards the small hill, and find the Lovers’ Tree.
 Find a spot to carve your name and that of the person to whom you swear undying love.

 Where: 6ta Avenida Norte and 1ra Calle Poniente

-Informative, inexpensive, and offering amazing views of all three volcanoes, a visit is highly recommended.
+Informative and inexpensive, La Merced Convnet offers marvelous views of all three volcanoes, a visit is highly recommended.
 Click here for a visitors guide to La Merced.